I Love India Free Horoscope 2008

 • Male and female firefly, both glow.
 However, their rhythmic flashing patterns depend upon the sex and the species.

-• Fireflies produce light for three reasons - attracting mates, warning predators and telling other fireflies of danger.
+• Fireflies produce light for three reasons: attracting mate, warning predators and telling other fireflies about danger.